 Strategies to meet our desires

 Many people want to “perform” well during sex, thinking that this is the way to ensure satisfaction and avoid “failure”.
-But because we can’t use willpower to bring about an erection or lubrication, so much of sexual “performance” is beyond our control.
-This means that the pressure to “perform” well leads to anxiety.
-Inevitably, this performance anxiety adds to the sexual difficulty that people have because focusing on sexual performance often makes our “performance” worse.
+But because we can’t use willpower to bring about an erection, lubrication or pleasure, so much of sexual “performance” is beyond our control.
+This means that the pressure to “perform” leads to anxiety.
+Inevitably, performance anxiety adds to sexual difficulty because focusing on sexual performance often makes our “performance” worse.
 “You can’t have amazing sex when you’re focused on other emotional needs, especially if they’re unconscious”, says Klein.

 Changing Your Sexual Vision